LaravelRUS/docs/eloquent-relationships.md

 #### Defining Custom Intermediate Table Models

 If you would like to define a custom model to represent the intermediate table of your relationship, you may call the `using` method when defining the relationship.
-All custom models used to represent intermediate tables of relationships must extend the `Illuminate\Database\Eloquent\Relations\Pivot` class:
+All custom models used to represent intermediate tables of relationships must extend the `Illuminate\Database\Eloquent\Relations\Pivot` class.
+For example, we may define a `Role` which uses a custom `UserRole` pivot model:

     <?php